 Your first consideration should be to review your business objectives and learn exactly what you need from an enterprise asset management system.

 For instance, are you experiencing too much asset downtime?
 Are your maintenance, repair, and operational costs becoming increasingly expensive?

 Perhaps you’re finding that your existing method of monitoring and reporting using spreadsheets is no longer sufficient.
 Or, maybe you need to integrate your asset management activities with your core business systems.

 You can even ask your employees for their input on what would make their work routines easier and more productive.
 You can observe and monitor their struggles to learn what features should be included within your EAM system.

-2. Does Enterprise Asset Management software Have the Features you Need?
+2. Does the EAM System Have the Features You Need?

 When researching EAM tools, consider the features you need now and in the future.
 The last thing you’ll want to do is invest in a costly enterprise asset management system that will need to be replaced in a few years.

 Most of today’s EAM solutions cover main functions, such as: